agkozak/agkozak-zsh-prompt/README.md

 - v3.7.3 (May 14, 2020)
     - Updated to use zsh-async 1.8.3.
 - v3.7.2 (May 6, 2020)
-    - `_agkozak_precmd` was triggering a warning on ZSH v5.0.0-2.
+    - `_agkozak_precmd` was triggering a warning on Zsh v5.0.0-2.
 This has been fixed.
     - Version 1.8.0 of zsh-async is now being used.
 - v3.7.1 (January 24, 2020)
     - `AGKOZAK_CMD_EXEC_TIME_CHARS` and `AGKOZAK_VIRTUALENV_CHARS` were being set back to default if they were set before the prompt was sourced.
 - v3.7.0 (January 21, 2020)
-    - The agkozak ZSH Prompt now includes an indicator for Python virtual environments created with `virtualenv`, `python -m venv`, `pipenv`, `poetry`, and `conda`.
+    - The agkozak Zsh Prompt now includes an indicator for Python virtual environments created with `virtualenv`, `python -m venv`, `pipenv`, `poetry`, and `conda`.
     - I have moved the command execution time indicator back towards the beginning of the prompt, right after the exit status indicator.
 - v3.6.0 (January 4, 2020)
     - There is now a [command execution time indicator](#command-execution-time).